Frequently Asked Questions

 Yes, card-activated laundry facilities are available in every Residence building.
 To add to your laundry account, please see the card reload list posted in your laundry room.
 Irons and ironing boards are available for your use as well at the Residence front desk.

 Do the caretaking staff clean my room for me?

 Yes, but the caretaking staff is responsible for general housekeeping only.
 Responsibility for the neatness and cleanliness of the residence is shared by all residents, but we do provide light caretaking (vacuuming, garbage/recycling removal, wiping counters, cleaning toilets, etc.) if the students’ belongings are tidy and not in the way.

-Traditional-Style washrooms are cleaned daily, and rooms receive light caretaking approximately every three weeks.
-Hybrid-Style washrooms, as well as rooms receive light caretaking approximately every three weeks.
+Traditional-Style washrooms are cleaned daily, and rooms receive light caretaking approximately every two weeks.
+Hybrid-Style washrooms, as well as rooms receive light caretaking approximately every two weeks.
 Suite-Style washrooms, suites and rooms receive light caretaking approximately every four weeks.

 Charges for clean-up of extraordinary waste or mess will be billed to the resident(s) responsible if they have not completed it themselves within a reasonable length of time.
 Vacuum cleaners are available at the Front Desk and may be signed out on a short-term basis.